 We also collect your personal data so that we can send you information about our work that we feel will be of interest to you.
 This includes your membership newsletter, fundraising appeals, events, campaigning opportunities, volunteering, membership, products, competitions and other activities, as well as information about other carefully selected organisations that we work in partnership with.
 From time to time, we may also use your personal data to ask for your opinion about our work.

-We use two different bases for processing your data for ‘direct marketing’ purposes:
+We use three different bases for processing your data for ‘direct marketing’ purposes:

 - i) Legitimate interest

 This is where we have identified a genuine and legitimate reason for contacting you, which crucially does not override your rights or interests.
 We use legitimate interest to send you the information listed above by post or telephone

 - ii) Opt-in consent

 This is where you have given us express permission to contact you by particular communication channels.
 We use opt-in consent to send you the information listed above by email, text message (SMS) or telephone.